Tuition and Fees

-The Workforce Investment Act (WIA) Program at CGTC provides financial assistance to economically disadvantaged, special needs populations, and dislocated workers who have lost employment due to technological changes, plant closures or foreign competition.
-WIA provides assistance with tuition, textbooks, and required supplies.
+The Workforce Innovation and Opportunity Act (WIOA) Program at CGTC provides financial assistance to economically disadvantaged, special needs populations, and dislocated workers who have lost employment due to technological changes, plant closures or foreign competition.
+WIOA provides assistance with tuition, textbooks, and required supplies.
 A daily stipend for the use of child care, travel expenses, and other expenses may be provided to eligible students.
-WIA serves residents of Baldwin, Bibb, Crawford, Hancock, Houston, Jasper, Jones, Monroe, Peach, Putnam, Twiggs, and Wilkinson counties.
+WIOA serves residents of Baldwin, Bibb, Crawford, Hancock, Houston, Jasper, Jones, Monroe, Peach, Putnam, Twiggs, and Wilkinson counties.
 Eligibility is determined by economic and employment status, as well as choice of program.
-Job placement assistance is offered to all WIA participants upon completion of occupational training.
-For additional information and applications, contact the WIA Office at (478) 757-6621/6622.
+Job placement assistance is offered to all WIOA participants upon completion of occupational training.
+For additional information and applications, contact the WIOA Office at (478) 757-6621/6622.

 Other Financial Aid